 Generate a graph

-The A* algorithm works on a graph, however a navmesh is not a graph.
-Building a pathfinding graph can be done using many different techniques, and you may not even need a navmesh!
-For this demo, I'm using the simplest method available: the navmesh triangles are the cells, and the cost to move between the cells is the distance between each triangle incenter.
+The A* algorithm works on a graph, however our navmesh is not yet a graph.
+We need to define what is a cell and what is the cost function to move between them.
+For this demo, I'm using the simplest method I could find: the navmesh triangles are the cells, and the cost to move between the cells is the distance between each triangle's incenter.
 There is also a very good article by Red Blob games called map representation that goes deeper into the subject.

 To debug the graph, go to the "pathfinding" tab and check the "show pathfinding graph" option.